photoprism/photoprism/CONTRIBUTING.md

 is easier than in traditional enterprise environments, where risk tends to be avoided and developers often struggle to maintain decades-old code loaded with technical debt.

-We welcome contributions of any kind, including bug reports, testing, writing documentation, tutorials, blog posts, and pull requests.
+We welcome contributions of any kind, including blog posts, tutorials, testing, writing documentation, and pull requests.

 ## Questions? ##